Curing black hole singularities with local scale invariance: An example

 \section{An example}

 Before discussing general BHs it is good to have some explicit example for a demonstration.
-This section serves the purpose, and later on we shall argue that the main results are generic in WIDG description of BHs.
-We study asymptotically flat spherically symmetric BH solutions of the theory with Lagrangian (\ref{LwismE}), taking for simplicity $\mathcal{L}_{\mathrm{matt}} = 0$, with the scalar potential given by
+This section serves the purpose, and later on we shall argue that the main results are generic in the WIDG description of BHs.
+Now, for practical purposes we need analytic solution, but with the nontrivial (i.e., not constant) scalar field because generic (dynamical) BH configurations are such.
+So, we can take one of the "hairy" spherically symmetric BH solutions from the literature, where the simplest contain just the metric and one physical scalar field as degrees of freedom.
+The simplest candidate appears to be BBM solution \cite{BBM}, but it was shown in \cite{Prester:2014voa} that this solution does not describe proper BH in the WIDG theory.
+The same applies to various generalisations of BBM solution, such as those described in \cite{Bekenstein:1974sf,Martinez:2002ru,Cebeci:2000pt}.\footnote{As shown in \cite{Prester:2014voa}, from the viewpoint of WIDG theory these solutions describe "collections" of spacetimes without an event horizon, such as wormholes and naked singularities.}

+One such simple analytic example of "hairy" BH solution is Zloshchastiev solution \cite{Zloshchastiev:2004ny}.\footnote{We could instead use any of the proper "hairy" BH solutions from \cite{Anabalon:2013qua,Anabalon:2012dw}.
+The results would be essentially the same.} In E-gauge the Lagrangian (\ref{LwismE}) is specified by $\mathcal{L}_{\mathrm{matt}} = 0$ and the scalar potential

+where $\lambda$ is a coupling constant.
+The potential is obviously unbounded from below, which could make one uncomfortable.
+However, we shall argue in Sec. \ref{sec:general} that this does not corrupt the analysis, and that conclusions obtained below can be obtained from all known spherically symmetric proper BH solutions with nontrivial scalar field, also in physically acceptable theories, embedded in WIDG formalism.

-where $\lambda$ is a coupling constant (at the moment we work in E-gauge, so the subscript E).
-It is easy to see that there is a Schwarzschild BH solution for which space-time metric is as in (\ref{SchBH}) and $\sigma(x) = 0$.
-However, this theory has another branch of asymptotically flat spherically symmetric BH solutions given by \cite{Zloshchastiev:2004ny}
+This theory has two types of static spherically symmetric asymptotically flat BH solutions.
+Beside the standard Schwarzschild BH solution, for which space-time metric is as in (\ref{SchBH}) and $\sigma(x) = 0$, there is also another "hairy" branch given by \cite{Zloshchastiev:2004ny}

 where